Aldoivan10/node-ls-command/README.md

-# ls -la command in windows
+# ls -l command in windows

 Small executable that shows a list of the files in a folder along with some descriptions of it, made with NodeJs and its native functions.